treble37/digger/README.md

 This library is a work in progress.
 I'm thinking about extending it to lists and/or tuples.

-## Here is a list of helper modules/methods Nested gives you:
+## Here is a list of helper modules/methods Digger gives you:

-## 1 - Nested.Atomizer
+## 1 - Digger.Atomizer

 ###The Problem

 You have a nested map (or a struct that you converted to a nested map) with keys that are not atoms and you want to convert those keys to atoms.
 Typically, I've had this issue with maps with string keys.

-### The Solution: Nested.Atomizer
+### The Solution: Digger.Atomizer

-NestedAtomizer drills down into a nested map and converts keys which are not atoms into atoms.
+DiggerAtomizer drills down into a nested map and converts keys which are not atoms into atoms.

 ## Installation